 I’m happy to report that bassist Mark Egan and drummer Karl Latham are on board with me again, so no change there.
 The fourth member is yet TBA.
 I update our repertoire for each performance.
 Every year I discover new tunes I love to play, so I try to add a few of these, along with some originals and of course a few jazz standards, which are like old friends to us – we always seem to find something new to say!

 Overall impression of this event?

 I absolutely LOVE playing this festival!
 Westfield is really a sweet town, and there’s such a great vibe with the audience.
 I hope to play it for years to come.

 My most recent recording is called “Café Colombo – The Music of Manfredo Fest.”
 I recorded it with some wonderful players I work with whenever I’m in New Mexico – Bert Dalton’s “Brazil Project.”
 Manfredo Fest was a brilliant Brazilian pianist/composer.
 Bert introduced me to his music a few years ago.
 I absolutely fell in love with Manfredo’s music, and we decided to record an album together right after we finished up a tour.
 It was a joy to do this project, I’m very proud of it.
 (Yes, I’ll bring some copies to Westfield!)

 And some hot news!
-The CD “Cafe Colombo” is one of the finalists in the New Mexico Music Awards, a state-wide friendly competition for NM-created works, in the Best Instrumental Performance (Brazilian Dorian Dream) and Best Jazz CD categories.
-Winners will be announced at the May 20, 2018 awards dinner.
+The CD “Cafe Colombo” has won the 2018 New Mexico Music Awards, a state-wide friendly competition for NM-created works, in the Best Instrumental Performance (Brazilian Dorian Dream) category.

 What do you want people to know about your music?